veeruchowdary234/todosummaryassistant/README.md

 ## Design and Architecture Decisions

-This project is structured to keep the frontend and backend loosely coupled, enabling independent development and deployment, possibly hosted on different platforms.
+This project is structured to keep the frontend and backend loosely coupled, enabling independent development and deployment, possibly hosted on different platforms for bothe front end and backend

 ---

 ### Frontend (`/client`)

-- Built with React.
+- Built with React+vite.
 - Uses Tailwind CSS for styling to create a responsive UI.
 - Components like `TodoInput`, `TodoList`, and `SummaryButton` are modular and easy to maintain.
 - State management is handled at the component level for simplicity and control.